cosmos/cosmos-sdk/docs/docs/core/07-cli.md

 Those custom templates and config must be provided to the `server.InterceptConfigsPreRunHandler` command in the `PersistentPreRunE` function of the root command.
 See [configuration](#configurations) section for more details.

-Lastly, the client config that sets default values for the client can be set in the `initClientConfig()` function.
+Additionally, like the `app.toml` and `config.toml`, the `client.toml` config can be extended or over-written by the user thanks to the `client.CreateClientConfigAndOrContext` function.
 This is useful for setting default values for the client without having to pass a flag.
 For example, the Cosmos SDK sets the default `keyring-backend` to `os` but the chain developer might instead want to always set it to `file` by default.
-This can be done in the `initClientConfig()` function.
+Creating the custom template can be done in a `initClientConfig()` function.

-Additionally, like the `app.toml` and `config.toml`, the `client.toml` config can be extended or over-written by the user:

 ```go reference
 <TODO>